glasgowm148/ergonaut-handbook/Guides/Mining.md

 ![5e8765a7-6344-4a81-b283-87c695056ef6.jpeg](/5e8765a7-6344-4a81-b283-87c695056ef6.jpeg =x350)

 > There are active miner communities for Ergo on [Discord](https://discord.gg/Q86PNMwRsu) and [Telegram](https://t.me/ergo_mining).
-For direct support there's #mining-support on Discord - Enable the mining role in #get-roles
+For direct support there's #mining-support on Discord - Enable the mining role in #get-roles.
 {.is-info}

 - [Mining Ergo on HiveOS](https://ergoplatform.org/en/blog/2022-03-22-mining-ergo-on-hiveos/)